Whetstone Mining in the Blackdown Hills

 Sketch of an antique wooden wheelbarrow

+As the tunnel progressed, the sides and roof would have required supporting to prevent them collapsing.
 The distance between the supporting structures would have depended on how poor the 'ground' was, varying from continuous timbering in loose sandy areas to perhaps every yard or so in firmer ground, and probably also depended on the courage or foolhardiness of the miner.
-In the one known photograph of the interior of a whetstone mine (Stanes 1993, fig. 6), the timbers seem to be about a foot apart.
+In the one known photograph of the interior of a whetstone mine (Stanes 1993, fig. 6), the timbers seem to be a foot or so apart.

 Interior of a whetstone mine tunnel